pixelfed/pixelfed-rn/DEVELOPMENT.md

 Build it with xcode.
 It shows the full error.

-## android: BUG! exception in phase 'semantic analysis' in source unit '_BuildScript_' Unsupported class file major version 67
+### Android: BUG! exception in phase 'semantic analysis' in source unit '_BuildScript_' Unsupported class file major version 67

 This might mean that your java version is too new for the project.
+It is recommended to use Java 17.

 ### On macOS you can try this